Content updated 15 September 2020

 On ceasing work due to the illness, he accessed all of his superannuation funds (that is, his account balance) on retirement grounds and closed his account.

 He lived off his superannuation money and a disability support pension/aged pension from this time.
 He came to us and asked us to check if he had any insurance in his superannuation account when he last worked, and he did!

 We assisted him with the claim and he was paid around $80,000 as a total and permanent disability benefit.

 Whilst we encourage you to bring superannuation and insurance claims as soon as possible after you cease work and to make enquiries before you cease work to avoid losing entitlements, this isn’t always possible for a variety of reasons.
 Thankfully, in most cases, claims for insurance and superannuation benefits can be made for many years after a person ceases work.

 Have you stopped work some time ago or are thinking of stopping work due to injury or illness?
 You may have an entitlement to a TPD lump sum payment.
-If so, you should get in touch directly with today’s blog writer is Tom Cobban.
+If so, you can get in touch with today’s blog writer is Tom Cobban.

 Or you can contact us directly by phone or email for free.
 It costs you nothing to find out what your rights and entitlements are.